Board of Directors

 PAs for Women Empowerment has eleven directors, including its officers.
 Collectively, they serve as the board of directors.

-Katerina Dons MMS, PA-C, President
+Katerina Dons MMS, PA-C, Past President

-Katerina Dons is one of the founding members of PAs for Women Empowerment, and has been practicing emergency medicine since 2011 in the Philadelphia area.
-She has also served as a spokeswoman for the American Heart Association Go Red For Women since 2007.
-She has a passion for public health advocacy & community outreach for the undeserved and under-represented communities.
+Katerina’s passion is for public health advocacy & community outreach for the undeserved and under-represented communities.
 Kat hopes that through leadership, she can provide a platform and give a voice to women are seen and heard, and so that women are recognized as capable and assertive professionals.
 She is also busy with her family: her husband, her three hooligan sons, a crazy rescue dog, and an embarrassing amount of hermit crabs.
-Her two older children are competitive in mixed martial arts and her emergency medicine education has paid for itself in caring for them.
-The toddler has not yet started formal training but he is as scrappy as his brothers.

 Kirsten Reutebuch, PA-C Treasurer